-Dec ember 31,
+December 31,

-(In thousands) 2 019 2018 2017
+(In thousands) 2 020 2019 2018

-Balance beginning of the year \$ 51 \$ 212 \$
+Balance beginning of the year \$ 54 \$ 51 \$ 212

-Gross increases - tax positions in prior year 3 3,477 212
+Gross change - tax positions in prior year (54) 3 3,477

 Settlement (3,638)

-Balance end of the year \$ 54 \$ 51 \$ 212
+Balance end of the year \$ \$ 54 \$ 51

-As of December 31, 2019, we had \$11.5 million of U.S. federal net operating loss ("NOL") carryforwards and approximately \$0.8 million of state NOLs.
-The state NOL carry-forward amounts expire beginning in tax years 2020 if not utilized.
+As of December 31, 2020, we had approximately \$0.8 million of state net operating loss ("NOL") carry-forwards.
+The state NOL carry-forward amounts expire beginning in tax years 2026 if not utilized.

 We are subject to income tax examinations in the U.S. federal jurisdiction as well as in various state jurisdictions.
-U.S. federal and state tax years prior to 2016 are closed to examination as of December 31, 2019.
+U.S. federal and state tax years prior to 2017 are closed to examination as of December 31, 2020.
 We are not currently under examination by any taxing authority.
 In the event of any future tax assessments, we have elected to record the income taxes and any related interest and penalties as income tax expense on our statement of operations.

 We recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more likely than not threshold, the amount recognized in our consolidated financial statements is the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant tax authority.
-As of December 31, 2019, we had a UTB with respect to state income taxes of approximately \$0.1 million that, if recognized, would affect the effective tax rate.
-We recognize interest and penalties related to unrecognized tax benefits in tax expense.